Alyxfranck/data-mining/README.md

 ## Acknowledgment

-This repository was created with the help of Jayden Pyles work
+This repository was created with the help of Various repositories